What is an Electrical Engineering Technologist?

 Types of Electrical Engineering Technologist Jobs

-In 2016, there was an estimated number of 76,800 jobs in the United States for Electrical Engineering Technologist.
+In the United States, there were 76,800 jobs for Electrical Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Electrical Engineering Technologist by 2026.
-There will be an estimated 7,100 positions for Electrical Engineering Technologist per year.
+The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Electrical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.